regl-project/regl/API.md

 **Notes**

-* If `color` is not specified, then color attachments are created manually
+* If `color` is not specified, then color attachments are created automatically
 * Instead of passing width/height, it is also possible to pass in `shape` to the framebuffer constructor.

 **Relevant WebGL APIs**